To their owners, cats will always be fascinating creatures. So here are a few facts about cats you may find interesting.

-- The texture of cat food is more important to cats than taste and cats can often be quite fussy about the smells of food.
-If your cat have ever licked you, you might compare the feel of their tongue to that of coarse sandpaper – that’s because a cats' tongue is covered in tiny backwards facing thorn like barbs that guide food to the back of the mouth.
+- The texture of cat food is more important to cats than taste, and cats can often be quite fussy about the smells of food.
+If your cat has ever licked you, you might compare the feel of their tongue to that of coarse sandpaper – that’s because a cat's tongue is covered in tiny backward-facing thorn-like barbs that guide food to the back of the mouth.
 These rough tongues are also perfectly designed for grooming and lapping up water.

 - Cats rub against us and scratch as a form of communication.
 They have scent glands on their cheeks and paws, so rubbing against us or scratching on vertical surfaces transfers their scent.

 - Around 75% of cats respond to catnip.
 This herb stimulates those cats that are genetically programmed to respond.

 - Those long whiskers around your cat's mouth and face which form a vital part of their sense of touch.
 These whiskers are attached to nerve cells and are used to judge the size of openings as well as providing your cat information about everything he/she touches, as well as shifts in air pressure.

 - Cats can travel at speeds of up to 30 km per hour.